how to improve foreign language skills

 And when you fumble on a word or translation, try your best to describe it in conversation rather than resorting back to English.
 By doing this, you stop translating in your head and start having a natural conversation instead of spitting out textbook responses.
 It’s achievements like these that push you closer towards language proficiency.

 I should add that you don’t have to be with other people to practice speaking.
-In fact, when you’re on you’re own listening to or watching foreign media, you’re more than welcome to do language shadowing exercises to learn how to speak as naturally as the natives.
+In fact, when you’re on your own listening to or watching foreign media, you’re more than welcome to do language shadowing exercises to learn how to speak as naturally as the natives.

-How to Improve Listening Skills in a Foreign Language
+How to Improve Listening Skills in a Foreign Language how to improve foreign language skills

 Your speaking ability depends on your listening, so let’s discover how to improve listening skills in a foreign language for better verbal communication.

-Listen According to Your Interests
+5. Listen According to Your Interests

-Active listening requires you to be engaged with the audio.
 To make sure you pay attention during your listening activities, choose resources that you’re actually interested in.
 You’ll be more devoted to the content when you listen to language audiobooks that aren’t only appropriate to your level but also fall under genres that you genuinely enjoy.

 The same goes for foreign language audio and video clips.
 When you listen to and watch foreign language videos that align with your interests, hobbies and whatnot, you tend to pick up new words and concepts quicker because you’re invested in the topic.